Sheet Metal Fabrication

 Our team knows which type of welding works best for the project at hand, and we’ll apply our expertise to get the job done.

 Using CNC machining, we can insert hardware and riveting to secure your sheet metal.
 We install rivets, fasteners, and other types of hardware when two pieces of sheet metal may not join neatly with methods like welding.
 For example, with sheets of varying sizes, we often install rivets to join them more firmly.

-Plating coats your sheet metal in a liquid that hardens and forms a solid finish.
-Most often, we use anodizing methods, as well as zinc and chromate, to coat the metal.
+Plating coats your sheet metal in a liquid that hardens and forms a solid surface finish.
+Most often, we use electroplating methods, as well as zinc and chromate, to coat the metal.
 Plating provides a highly durable finish, and, like powder coating, it improves your sheet metal’s appearance.

 Why use sheet metal fabrication?

 One of the advantages of sheet metal fabrication is that it’s a versatile manufacturing processes which allows for many secondary operations.

 When you need precision, sheet metal fabrication allows you to cut, bend, and shape the metal the way you need it.
 Metal gives you a material that not only conforms to its new shape but holds it indefinitely.

 Above: A metal hopper manufactured by TFG USA via the sheet metal fabrication process.

 In industries that need materials to survive impacts or harsh conditions, metal far outstrips plastics of any kind when it comes to strength.
 Fabricating sheet metal is also a faster and more cost-effective alternative to other methods of creating similar products.